gearz-lab/lambda2js/README.md

  - support custom static methods, instead of emiting code that would otherwise depend on external javascript
  - support custom types, converting method calls and properties accordingly

-It is well tesded, and won't break.
+It is well tesded, and won't break. **More than 70 tests passing**.

-This project will use Semantic versioning.
+This project uses Semantic versioning.

 Installing [NuGet package](https://www.nuget.org/packages/Lambda2Js):

     PM> Install-Package Lambda2Js